Marijo Marić

-Marijo Marić (born 12 January 1977) is a Croatian former professional footballer who played as a striker.
+Marijo Marić (born 12 January 1977) is a former professional footballer who played as a striker.
+Born in Germany, he played for the Croatia national team.

 He is the brother of Tomislav Marić.

 Club career

 Marić was born in Heilbronn, West Germany.
 He started his career at TSF Ditzingen, near Heilbronn, Baden-Württemberg.
 He was then signed by Stuttgart II, and then had spells at Waldhof Mannheim, SSV Reutlingen and VfL Bochum.

 He then moved to Austrian club FC Kärnten and returned to Germany in summer 2004 when Arminia Bielefeld signed him for a two-year deal with a transfer fee of €150,000.

 He just made five substitute appearances and then moved to Eintracht Trier in the 2.
 Bundesliga in January 2005.
 He then joined SpVgg Unterhaching also in the 2.
 Bundesliga and after that Regionalliga club VfR Aalen.

-On 16 February 2009, he had an unsuccessful trial with Iranian giants Esteghlal F.C. and joined later KSG Gerlingen.
+On 16 February 2009, he had an unsuccessful trial with Iranian club Esteghlal F.C. and joined later KSG Gerlingen.